-3G mobile data network crowd-sourcing survey by BBC News
+3G mobile data network crowd-sourcing map by BBC News

 A BBC crowd-sourcing survey into the state of mobile Britain suggests that 3G has some way to go before it offers comprehensive coverage across the UK.